Skip to main content

 Vondelpark

 There's no better spot to soak up the summer rays and people watch than Amsterdam's iconic green space: Vondelpark.
 Parked slap bang in the middle, 't Blauwe Theehuis is a striking modernist pavilion that resembles something like a giant teacup crossed with a spaceship.
 Surrounded by a large terrace, the café is popular with locals keen to catch the sun as they sip on a latte.
 Outdoor heaters make it a great spot in winter and the perfect place to watch the passing crowd in the summer.
 Theehuis is run by Brouwerij ’t IJ, so there’s a fantastic selection of local beers to sample.
 At the southernmost tip of the park, you’ll find the idyllic Vondeltuin - a beautifully renovated beer garden that provides an ideal spot for lounging in comfy chairs while enjoying coffee or a cold one.
-The lunch and dinner menu includes various sandwiches, pasta, tapas and burgers and there’s a great park for the kids to play in whilst parents natter away on the terrace.
+The lunch and dinner menu includes various sandwiches, pasta, tapas and burgers and there’s an excellent park for the kids to play in whilst parents natter away on the terrace.
+Vertigo, a spacious grand café in the Vondelpark pavilion, has plenty of all-day options; gooey eggs royale, crispy steak frites with black pepper sauce and lavish Caesar salads and the drinks range from black coffee to spritzes.

 NENI